zatomos/KRAB/README.md

 3. Go to Project settings > **Service accounts > Generate new private key** and download the **service-account JSON**.

-Copy the files on your server, the setup script will ask for their path.
+### 2. Backend setup: Supabase

+The project includes scripts to automatically set up a self-hosted Supabase instance.
+> See the [Supabase self-hosting guide](https://supabase.com/docs/guides/self-hosting) to learn more.

+**Prerequisites:** a Linux server with [Docker](https://docs.docker.com/engine/install/) and the Docker Compose plugin.

 #### Running the script

+Copy the `google-services.json` and the service-account JSON to your server.

 Run the backend setup script `setup_backend.sh` on the server.
-It installs self-hosted Supabase (if missing), configures it for KRAB, loads the database schema, creates the storage buckets, stores your Firebase config, and deploys the edge functions.
-It also wires the database triggers that call those functions, injecting your instance's service-role key as their authorization so the calls aren't rejected:
+It installs self-hosted Supabase instance (if missing), configures it for KRAB, loads the database schema, creates the storage buckets,  stores your Firebase config, and deploys the edge functions.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/zatomos/KRAB/main/scripts/setup_backend.sh | bash